Torndeco/pyBEscanner/README.txt

 	* So Temp workaround till i get around to creating rcon networking code...
 		Using ziello2k https://github.com/ziellos2k/BattleNET
 		Source file is included for the paranoid people out there...
+	* U can alter the settings & pyBEscanner filters, while the program is running.
+Just avoid typo mistakes :)